Greenland Already Locked In To Major Sea Level Rise: Study - UrduPoint

 Upper areas of the ice sheet adds mass through snowfall every year, but since the 1980s the territory has been running an ice "budget deficit", which sees it lose more ice than it gains through surface melting and other processes.

-Box said the methods his team used were "radically different" from computer modelling, but could complement this work to predict the impacts of sea level rise in the coming decades.
+Box said the methods his team used were "radically different" from computer modelling, but could complement this work.

-He said while climate change was raising more immediate threats like food security, the accelerating pace of sea level rise will become a challenge.
+Gerhard Krinner, another IPCC author specialising in ice sheet climate modelling and who was not involved in the study, said the findings broadly tallied with total levels of sea level rise seen in more complicated models, but questioned the arguments that this would largely happen this century.

-"It's kind of decades in the future when it will just force its way onto the agenda because it will begin displacing people more and more and more," he said.
+"The work really provides an estimate of the committed long-term (multi-century or even multi-millennial) response of the Greenland Ice Sheet, not an estimate of minimum loss over this century," said Krinner, a senior scientist at the French research agency CNRS.

 The world has warmed an average of nearly 1.2 degrees Celsius since pre-industrial times, unleashing a catalogue of impacts from heatwaves to more intense storms.